iann0036/tf-cfn-provider/docs/providers/cloudflare/WorkerScript.md

 # Terraform::Cloudflare::WorkerScript

 Provides a Cloudflare worker script resource.
-In order for a script to be active, you'll also need to setup a `cloudflare_worker_route`.
+In order for a script to be active, you'll also need to setup a `Terraform::Cloudflare::WorkerRoute`.

 ## Properties

-TBC
+`Zone` - (Required for single-script accounts) The zone for the script.

+`Name` - (Required for multi-script accounts) The name for the script.

+`Content` - (Required) The script content.

 ## Return Values